DivyanshMittal-exe/COL226/README.md

 # COL 226: Programming Languages

 ## Design and Implementation Decisions
-Since the given EBNF has reduce reduce conflicts, for a) bool exp and int exp , b) negation of a number become ambigous .
+Since the given EBNF has reduce reduce conflicts, for a) bool exp and int exp , b) negation of a number, and having a + sign in front of a number/expresion become ambigous .
 Along with it, since we need to support expressions like tt < ff, we need to modify the language The concept of having bool exp,bool factor, int exp etc have all been changed to one single "expression".
 To check the validity of a statement, I have implemented a type checker.
 It essentially keeps a list of tuple of (variable name, type) and makes sure that when a binary operation or unary operation is done on an expression then that is correct type.
 Eg if we have Expression + Expression, where one is of integer type and other a bool, this throws an error.

-To remove the negation problem, any integer is read as it is, and if a ~ character is present in front, it gets read seperately as a NEG token.
-Thus both these conflicts are resolved.
+For the negation problem, an expn like ~5 could have been read as negation of expression, or as an expression, as a numral can be made to negation 5.
+For this conflict I have chenged the rule from
+    Numeral=[ + | ~ ]Digit,{Digit} to Numeral=Digit,{Digit}
+The rule negation of expression takes care of this problem and for expressions like +5, we need to add a few extra rules like
+    exp -> exp PLUS PLUS exp
+as something like 5 + +5 is a valid operation

 To make sure precedence is followed, that the grammar given specifies, we use the Yacc's feature of specifying precedence.